andrewnyr/www.as211562.net/content/pages/peering.md

               *   A publicly routable and visible unique ASN

-              *   Network edge router capable of running BGP
+              *   Network router capable of running BGP

-              *   BGP session authentication as mutually agreed

-              *   Complete and updated PeeringDB entry and profile
+              *   Complete, updated, and accurate PeeringDB profile

-              *   24/7 NOC Contact provided at the time of session establishment
+              *   NOC Contact provided at the time of session establishment

               *   Peering partner must adhere to the technical requirements of each applicable Internet Exchange.

-              *   When feasible, Meta prefers to have bi-lateral sessions configured across all common Internet Exchanges, with networks we serve traffic to.
+              *   Only send traffic destined for prefixes announced by andrewnet or downstreams of andrewnet.

+              *   Not point a default route at andrewnet or use static routes that were not authorized in writing.

             actions:
               - type: Link